 Why pros should avoid free video hosting platforms

-The global enterprise video market is expected to reach $40.84 billion by 2022.
-That’s an annual growth rate of more than 20 percent.
+The global enterprise video market is expected to reach $19.8 billion by 2023.
 Remember, if the product is free—YOU are the product.
 With this in mind, it’s best for professionals to avoid free video hosting platforms and choose a cost-competitive, professional grade host like those we’ve highlighted here.

 After reading this comparison, we hope you’ll give DaCast a try.
 We offer a 30-day free trial that allows you to test all our live streaming and video hosting capabilities.
 Ready to give it a try (no credit card required)?